hardliner66/GoWebMock/README.md

 - Static responses serve either a string or a file from a given path
 - Dynamic responses execute javascript to build the response.

+Every time a dynamic response gets called, the underlying javascript gets reloaded.
+So if you want to quickly test something, rewrite the handler and send the request again.
+There is no need to restart the server.

 Inside the javascript, there are the following predefined variables:
 - request: Holds the current request object.
 - config:  Holds the config, which can be defined in the autoexec.json